-The prostate gland is located in the lower abdomen and sits just below the bladder and between the pubic bone and the rectum.
-A healthy prostate is roughly the size of a walnut and weighs about one ounce in a fully grown man.
-One important point to note is that the prostate gland is shaped something like a donut and partially surrounds the urethra, which is the tube that carries urine from the bladder to the penis and on out of the body.
+The prostate gland is in the lower male abdomen and sits just below the bladder and between the pubic bone and the rectum.
+A healthy prostate is roughly the size of a walnut and weighs about one ounce in a fully-grown man.
+One important point to note is that the prostate gland is shaped something like a donut and partially surrounds the urethra, which is the tube that carries urine from the bladder to the penis and out of the body.

-The prostate gland has a very important role to play as one part of the male reproductive system.
-Attached to the prostate are a number of seminal vesicles which produce a protein and this is then mixed with a clear liquid produced by the prostate, and referred to as prostatic fluid, to form the male semen.
-Sperm produced in the testes are carried through connecting tubes to the prostate and are then mixed with the seminal fluid before being ejaculated during orgasm through ejaculatory ducts which are connected to the urethra.
+The prostate gland is a vital part of the male reproductive system.
+Attached to the prostate are several seminal vesicles that produce a protein, and this is then mixed with a clear liquid produced by the prostate, referred to as prostatic fluid, to form the male semen.
+Sperm produced in the testes are carried through connecting tubes to the prostate.
+They are mixed with the seminal fluid before being ejaculated during orgasm through ejaculatory ducts, which are connected to the urethra.

-The prostate gland grows rapidly during puberty and is essentially fully formed in most men by about the age of twenty five.
+The prostate gland proliferates during puberty and is fully formed in most men by age twenty-five.

-However, at this stage it does not stop growing as you might imagine but continues growing very slowly throughout the remainder of your life.
-Later in life however, and typically at some point after the age of about forty-five, hormonal changes which are part of the normal aging process can result in a slight 'speeding up' in the growth of the prostate gland.
+However, at this stage, it does not stop growing as you might imagine but continues growing very slowly throughout your life.
+Later in life, however, and typically at some point after the age of about forty-five, hormonal changes, which are part of the normal aging process, can result in a slight 'speeding up in the growth of the prostate gland.

-As a result, once you pass the age of forty-five you begin to run the risk of your now enlarging prostate beginning to cause a series of problems.
-For most men sufficient enlargement to cause symptoms does not occur until after the age of sixty and some men will never experience a problem at all.
+As a result, once you pass the age of forty-five, you begin to run the risk of your now enlarging prostate, beginning to cause a series of problems.
+For most men, sufficient enlargement to cause symptoms does not occur until after sixty; some men will never experience a problem.
 Nevertheless, all men are at risk of developing problems after the age of about forty-five.

-The first signs of a problem are normally seen when urinating as, because the prostate gland partially surrounds the urethra, its enlargement slowly starts to pinch and thus narrow the urethra interfering with the free flow of urine out of the body.
-As the prostate continues to grow and enlarge further so it squeezes more and more on the urethra and urinary problems worsen over time.
+The first signs of a problem are normally seen when urinating.
+Because the prostate gland partially surrounds the urethra, its enlargement slowly starts to pinch and thus narrow the urethra interfering with the free flow of urine out of the body.
+As the prostate grows and enlarges further, it squeezes more and more on the urethra, and urinary problems worsen over time.

-This enlargement is simply a normal part of the aging process and for most men the problems which it causes are nothing more than a nuisance and do not require treatment.
-For other men however urinary problems will become sufficiently annoying to warrant treatment and there are several treatment options available today.
-Overall though this problem is really nothing to worry about and is certainly not a life-threatening condition.
+This enlargement is simply a normal part of the aging process, and for most men, the problems it causes are nothing more than a nuisance and do not require treatment.
+For other men, however, urinary problems will become sufficiently annoying to warrant treatment, and several treatment options are available today.
+Overall, this problem is nothing to worry about and is certainly not life-threatening.

-The real problem however lies in the fact that, alongside this normal growth, you may well also be developing prostate cancer and one reason why this remains such a killer today is that most men are unaware of a developing cancer and simply put any symptoms down to normal prostate enlargement.
+The real problem, however, lies in the fact that, alongside this normal growth, you may well also be developing prostate cancer and one reason why this remains such a killer today is that most men are unaware of developing cancer and put any symptoms down to normal prostate enlargement.

-Unfortunately there is no way to tell whether or not you have a developing prostate cancer without being medically tested for the condition and so, prostate problems should never simply be ignored and, at the first sign of any difficulty, you should consult your physician.
+Unfortunately, there is no way to tell whether or not you have developing prostate cancer without being medically tested for the condition and, so prostate problems should never be ignored and, at the first sign of any difficulty, you should consult your physician.

 Spotting Developing Prostate Problems

-In the vast majority of cases the symptoms of an enlarged prostate will be relatively mild and, although most men are aware of them, they simply choose to live with them as something of a nuisance and merely a sign of getting old.
-In some cases however symptoms can be become more than a simple nuisance and then you will need to consult your physician and seek one of the many different treatments available today.
+In the vast majority of cases, the symptoms of an enlarged prostate will be relatively mild, and although most men are aware of them, they choose to live with them as something of a nuisance and merely a sign of getting old.
+In some cases, however, symptoms can become more than a simple nuisance, and then you will need to consult your physician and seek one of the many different treatments available today.

-The prostate gland, which is an important part of the male reproductive system, partly surrounds the urethra, which is the tube that caries urine out of the body from the bladder.
-This means that, as the prostate grows it will start to press on the urethra gradually narrowing it and interfering with the normal flow of urine.
-It is here therefore that the first signs of a problem usually become evident.
+The prostate gland, which is an important part of the male reproductive system, partly surrounds the urethra, which is the tube that carries urine out of the body from the bladder.
+As the prostate grows, it will start to press on the urethra, gradually narrowing it and interfering with the normal urine flow.
+Therefore, the first signs of a problem usually become evident.

-It is common for example to begin to experience difficulty in starting the flow of urine and this will be seen as a need to strain in order to start passing water.
-Once the flow of urine does start it may be weak and tend to stop and start.
-You may well also experience a dribbling or urine after you have finished and will often feel that you have not emptied your bladder.
+It is common, for example, to begin to experience difficulty in starting the flow of urine, and this will be seen as a need to strain to start passing water.
+Once the urine flow starts, it may be weak and tend to stop and start.
+You may also experience dribbling or urine after you have finished and will often feel that you have not emptied your bladder.

-It is also very common for people with an enlarged prostate to visit the bathroom more frequently and often with a sense of urgency, feeling that you can no longer 'hold on' as you used to do.
-Many men also find that they increasingly have to get up during the night to visit the bathroom.
+It is also widespread for people with an enlarged prostate to visit the bathroom more frequently and often with a sense of urgency, feeling that they can no longer 'hold on as you used to do.
+Many men also often have to get up at night to visit the bathroom.

-Interference with the process of emptying the bladder can also lead in some men to an increased risk of urinary track infection and this is often felt as a burning sensation when urinating.
-In these cases you should always seek treatment from your physician or an urologist.
+Interference with emptying the bladder can also lead some men to an increased risk of urinary tract infection, which is often felt as a burning sensation when urinating.
+In these cases, you should always seek treatment from your physician or a urologist.

 But should you consult your doctor when the symptoms of an enlarged prostate start to appear or, since it is simply a part of the normal aging process, ignore it unless it becomes too much of a nuisance